 To address digital transformation challenges and enhance ITSM adaptability, this study proposes a new adaptive ITSM framework.
 It builds on the strengths of the ten assessed models and frameworks shown in Table 1, integrating key principles to ensure continuous evolution and responsiveness in dynamic environments.
 As depicted in Figure 2, the contribution of constructs from the existing models and frameworks is visually represented, with a colour-coded scheme indicating the elements incorporated into the new framework.
-By combining these established constructs with six newly defined constructs, the proposedrobust foundation for evolving ITSMadaptive ITSM framework establishes apractices.
+By combining these established constructs with six newly defined constructs, the proposed adaptive ITSM framework establishes a robust foundation for evolving ITSM practices.